carlynpetrella/carlynrocks/DataViz2.md

 # Are some representations of data better than others?
 ## The answer to that question is a certain yes, but it comes with caveats.
 The type of visualization chosen should depend on what you hope your end result to be.
 The bar graph at the top of the page was created by the Organization for Economic Cooperation and Development (OECD).
-The graph does a vefiry good job of displaying data for one specific year, 2015.
+The graph does a good job of displaying data for one specific year, 2015.
 The next two graphs look at data over time, for which a bar graph is not the best option.

+## Both the second and third graphs use year data points to compare trends over time.
+The beeswarm plot looks at each year as an individual data point, where with the area graph, you can more clearly see the progression of data.
+I chose the area graph for the thrid visualization because it was most appropriate for the data.
+Many of the graph/chart options did not allow to show variation over time, and I thought that was important to display.
+The trends there are interesting.

+## All of the data comes from [OECD's data website](https://data.oecd.org/gga/general-government-debt.htm) ,